Revocable Cryptography from Learning with Errors: Introduction

 \subsection{Overview}

 We now give a technical overview of our constructions and their high level proof ideas.
 We begin with the key-revocable public-key encryption construction.
-A natural idea would be to start with Regev's public-key encryption scheme~\cite{Regev05} and then upgrade the scheme to be key-revocable.
-However, natural attempts to associate an unclonable quantum state with the decryption key fail and thus, we instead look at the Dual-Regev public-key encryption scheme and make it key-revocable.
+A natural idea would be to start with Regev's public-key encryption scheme~\cite{Regev05} and to then upgrade the construction in order to make it revocable.
+However, natural attempts to associate an unclonable quantum state with the decryption key fail and thus, we instead consider the Dual-Regev public-key encryption scheme and make it key-revocable.
 We describe the scheme below.

 \paragraph{Key-Revocable Dual-Regev Public-Key Encryption.}

 Our first construction is based on the \emph{Dual-Regev} public-key encryption scheme~\cite{cryptoeprint:2007:432} and makes use of Gaussian superpositions which serve as a quantum decryption key.
 We give an overview of \Cref{cons:dual-regev} below. \begin{itemize} \item $\keygen(1^n)$: sample a matrix $\vec A \in \Zq^{n \times m}$ along with a \emph{short trapdoor basis} $\td_{\vec A}$.
 To generate the decryption key, we employ the following procedure\footnote{In \Cref{sec:GenGauss}, this is formalized as the procedure ${\sf GenGauss}$ (see Algorithm \ref{alg:GenGauss}).}: Using the matrix $\vec A$ as input, first create a Gaussian superposition of short vectors in $\Z^m \cap (-\frac{q}{2},\frac{q}{2}]^m$, denoted by\footnote{Note that the state is not normalized for convenience.}